Postpartum depression is fairly common in that it affects one in seven women, and one in ten men.

 Male postpartum depression is real.
 In fact, every day in the United States, 1,000 new dads become depressed.

-Similarly to women, men also experience the joy over a new baby accompanied with a great deal of stress and lack of sleep.
+Similarly to women, men also experience the joy of a new baby accompanied by a great deal of stress and lack of sleep.
 They are adjusting to a new normal in the home that can be extremely difficult to adjust to.

 The symptoms below can start anytime during the pregnancy or in the first year following the delivery.
 Symptoms must be present for more than two weeks to differentiate postpartum depression from “postpartum blues.”